Do you often need to use a ladder for either job or home use? If yes, you have to learn how to tie off a ladder for safety.

 To begin with, check your ladder working condition.
 Find out your ladder rungs are in good condition and free from any sign of damage.
-If you use a two-section ladder then you have to check both section rungs carefully.
+If you use a two-section ladder, you have to check both section rungs carefully.

 Therefore, find out, the ladder is also free from oil, grease, or lubricant.
-Whenever you find, the ladder is in good condition for working then place the ladder in the working place and give it a little shake with your hand and legs.
+Whenever you find the ladder is in good condition, place it in the working ground and give it a little shake with your hand and legs.

 These quick examinations will help you fix the other tying process easily.